stlalpha/vision-2-bbs/README.md

 This project is about re-resurrecting ViSiON/2 and allowing the world to experience the software themselves, and to expand and improve its capabilities.

-1. Its now sort ofy2k compliant until 2038.
+1. Its now sort of y2k compliant until 2038.

 2. It needs the full complement of early 90s period-correct artwork, as well as the assortment of third party tools and utilities to be complete